Shilpa805/valentine/README.md

-#ask them
+# Ask them out.
 <br>
-shoot your shot with this friendly virus on valentines day!
+Shoot your shot with this friendly virus on valentines day!